spiral/docs/database/builders.md

 WHERE `id` < 10
 ```

-You can also use nested queries:
+Nested queries are also supported:

 ```php
 $update = $database->table('test')->update([